Jerry Reuss: Los Angeles Dodgers (1979-86)

-In 1980 Reuss had one of the best seasons of his career with 18 wins and only six losses, and leading the majors in shutouts with six.
+Reuss was 7–14 with a 3.54 ERA for the Dodgers in 1979, but in 1980 Reuss had one of the best seasons of his career.
+He had 18 wins and only six losses, a 2.51 ERA (fourth best in the major leagues) and led the majors in shutouts with six.
 He also threw a no-hitter against the San Francisco Giants on June 27, striking out only two batters, narrowly missing a perfect game due to a throwing error in the first inning by shortstop Bill Russell.
 Reuss's no-hitter is just one of ten in baseball history in which a pitcher did not walk or hit a batter, but whose perfect game bid was foiled by a fielding error.
 Reuss finished second behind Steve Carlton in the running for the Cy Young Award, and won the Sporting News Comeback Player of the Year Award.
+He was also selected for the second time to the NL All-Star Team and struck out all three batters he faced in that year's game, earning the win.